 Best Airbnb in Central: Luxury City Centre Apartment

-Located between central and the Cathedral Quarter, the location of this apartment can’t be beaten!
+Located between central and the Cathedral Quarter, the location of this Airbnb in Ireland can’t be beaten!
 Plus, split between four guests, the price is comparable to a hotel and even some of the hostels in Belfast!
 For a bit of added luxury and comfortable accommodation, it’s really worth the money.
 The apartment overlooks St Anne’s Square and is surrounded by top bars, restaurants, and pubs.

 Best Budget Hotel in Central: Park Inn by Radisson Belfast